dyeoman2/hackathon/docs/SENTRY_SETUP.md

 ### Server Profiling in Development

-The template attempts to load Sentry's native Node profiling module during local runs.
+The platform attempts to load Sentry's native Node profiling module during local runs.
 If the prebuilt binary for your platform is unavailable, you'll see a warning (`Node profiling native module not available`).
 The rest of the integration—including server errors, logs, and tracing—continues to work; only server CPU profiling is skipped locally.

 ### Adjust Sample Rates (Optional)